Paid ads vs SEO and organic growth for tradespeople

 Paid ads even let you filter by age, income, location, and interests.
 So if you’re selling bespoke oak staircases or heritage window restoration, you can fine-tune your audience and speak directly to the folks who actually want that kind of craftsmanship.

-But here’s the catch: as soon as your budget runs dry, your visibility disappears.
+But here is the big catch: as soon as your budget runs dry, your visibility disappears.
 The cost-per-click (CPC) in most trade sectors can range from £2.50 to £8 or more, depending on how competitive your keywords are.
 If your website isn’t optimised to convert traffic, you can burn through hundreds without a single job booked.

 SEO: Slow Burner with Long-Term Gains